MarGit19/WeLoveMovies/README.md

 # WeLoveMovies App
 WeLoveMovies is a movie information platform designed to provide users with detailed data about movies, theaters, and reviews.
-As the backend developer for this startup, your role involves setting up a robust database and implementing specific routes to ensure users can access the required data seamlessly.
 The backend is built using Node.js and Express, with a database managed by PostgreSQL, providing a reliable and scalable solution for handling movie-related data.

 ## Features
 - **Movies API:** Access detailed information about various movies including title, runtime, rating, and description.